Shivtej2404/Vendor-Performance-Analysis/README.md

-# 📊 Vendor Value Analysis
+# 📊 Vendor Performance Analysis

-A complete end-to-end data analysis pipeline to evaluate and optimize vendor and inventory performance in a retail environment using Python, SQL, Power BI, and statistical methods.
+A complete end-to-end data analysis pipeline to evaluate and optimise vendor and inventory performance in a retail environment using Python, SQL, Power BI, and statistical methods.

 ---